 Best Time to Visit Pisa

-Never visit Italian cities in the summer- at least not if you want to avoid the heat and crowds of tourists.
-Italy, like hardly any other country, is stuffed with people in the summer months and Pisa is no exception.
+Never visit Italian cities in the summer- at least not if you want to avoid tourists’ heat and crowds.
+Like hardly any other country, Italy is stuffed with people in the summer months, and Pisa is no exception.

-The shoulder season is certainly the best time to visit Florence.
-So, if you can visit Florence in April or May (early June would probably be okay, too, though not perfect) or from mid-September to October, or even in the winter months.
+The shoulder season is certainly the best time to visit Florence if you can visit Florence in April or May (early June would probably be okay, too, though not perfect) or from mid-September to October, or even in the winter months.